Academic Program Overview

 In the annual YIA Science Fair, students work on independent research of a science topic using the scientific method.
 Selecting a problem, making a hypothesis, conducting the experiment, collecting data, and giving the presentation allows students to acquire knowledge and skills necessary to becoming a scientist.
 This is essentially an opportunity to study any science topic that interests them.

-Student Leadership
+Student Leadership and Personal Growth

 Planning Guide